 How To Keep Your Dog Entertained At Home While You Work

 For some dogs, the transition of having parents at home all day has made them the happiest dogs in the world.
-For others, this has increased their opportunity for playtime… meaning that your dog may be demanding attention for more hours in the day than you can give.
+For others, this has increased their opportunity for playtime… meaning your dog may be demanding attention for more hours in the day than you can give.
 How can you keep your dog entertained while you work remotely?
 Is there a way to keep your dog happy and relaxed so that they don’t need constant attention?

 At Portland Pet Food Company (PPFC), many of us have developed techniques for keeping our dogs entertained and relaxed while we work.
 After all, as a company built on our love for dogs, we always have our furry companions by our side.